juheba/cloud-developer-nanodegree/README.md

 docker exec -it <container-id> bash
 ```

+---

 ## CI settings
 Travis job needs environment vars:
 * `DOCKER_HUB_NAMESPACE`
 * `DOCKER_USERNAME` neccessary for push to docker hub
 * `DOCKER_PASSWORD` neccessary for push to docker hub

+---

 ## CD apply environment vars, secrets & deployment
-Connect with `kubectl` to the EKSCluster and run the script `script/kubectl_deploy.sh` to apply all environment vars, secrets, deployment and service yaml files.
+1. Connect with `kubectl` to the EKSCluster by running script `scripts/1_kubectl_setup.sh`.
+ 2. Then run the script `scripts/2_kubectl_deploy_backend.sh` to apply all environment vars and secrets yaml and only the backend deployment and service yaml files.

 ## Troubleshooting
 ```bash